-50 c) Overview on the geology of the research area region, geology data is taken from Asch (2005).XXXXXXXX million Euros (Tyagunov et al., 2006).
+c) Overview on the geology of the research area region, geology data is taken from Asch (2005).

+- 50 million Euros (Tyagunov et al., 2006).
 Although the earthquakes caused major damage to buildings such as fractures in walls and damaged roofs or chimneys, no surface ruptures have been found or described (e.g. Schneider, 1971).
-For this reason, the ASZ can only be analyzed by its seismicity to derive its-the geometry, possible segmentation, and faulting pattern.
-One of the 55 best observed earthquakes happened on 22md March 2003 and it was described as a sinistral strike-slip fault with a strike of 16° from north (Stange and Brüstle, 2005), This faulting mechanism\-which is similar to the observations from prior models of former major events (e.g. Schneider, 1973, Turnovsky, 1981, Kunze, 1982).
+For this reason, the ASZ can only be analyzed by its seismicity to derive the geometry, possible segmentation, and faulting pattern.
+One of the best observed earthquakes happened on 22 March 2003 and it was described as a sinistral strike-slip fault with a strike of 16° from north (Stange and Brüstle, 2005).
+This faulting mechanism is similar to the models of former major events (e.g. Schneider, - 55 1973, Turnovsky, 1981, Kunze, 1982).
 Since 2005 the seismic station network of the state earthquake service of Baden-Württemberg (LED) was changed and extended (Stange, 2018) and in summer 2015 the installation of the temporary Alp Array Seismic Network (AASN) started (Hetényi et al., 2018).
-In 2018 we started our project
+In 2018 we started our project StressTransfer, in which we investigate areas of distinct seismicity in the northern Alpine foreland of Southwest Germany and the related stress field (Mader and Ritter, in print).
+The StressTransfer network consist of 15 seismic stations, equipped with instruments of the KArlsruhe